AaronErhardt/AaronErhardt.github.io/src/introduction.md

 ```

 # Examples
-In order to get you quickly started, we have prepped some examples to explain the features.
+In order to get you quickly started, we have prepped some better examples to explain the Rem4 features.

 ## Screenshots
 As a sneak peak here are some screenshots of applications you will learn to implement yourself: